Tomasz Kitliński: Biography

 Tomasz Kitlinski holds his M.Phil. from the Paris Diderot University, where he prepared his thesis, supervised by Julia Kristeva.
 He conducted research under Hélène Cixous, Maria Janion and Julia Kristeva.

 He was a Fulbright scholar at the New School for Social Research in New York, where he participated in the seminars of Ágnes Heller, Richard J. Bernstein and Jonathan Schell.
 He also conducted research and presented a paper at the Courtauld Institute of Art, London.
+Recipient of Maria Skłodowska-Curie Intra-European Fellowship.
+He was a Fellow at Margherita von Brentano-Zentrum für Geschlechterforschung at the Freie Universität in Berlin, 2021- 2023.
+In 2023 he served as Senior Fellow in Image Science (Bildwissenschaft) at the Department of Art History, Technische Universität Dresden, where he conducted a project "A Comparative Study of the Politics of Women's, Queer and Refugees' Protest Art, and Visual Culture in Poland, 2015-present."

 Kitlinski is a member of Poland's Green Party.

 At the University of Brighton, he moderated a meeting with Britain's only Green MP, Caroline Lucas.
 In a letter to the editor, published in the Guardian, he has written on the importance of Zygmunt Bauman's scholarly output.

 In 2011 he curated Transeuropa Festival in Lublin, where he organised a series of queer, feminist and Jewish events, to which he invited Irena Grudzinska-Gross, Robert Biedroń, Kazimiera Szczuka, Anna Grodzka and Robert Kuwałek.

 Kitlinski was cited by the New York Times.

 He has been involved in filmmaking; Kitlinski collaborated with directors Helen Whitney, Raphael Lewandowski, Urszula Pieregonczuk, Grzegorz Linkowski and Piotr Brozek.

 On 2019 Polish parliamentary election Kitliński was a candidate for the sejm from The Left.
-He was supported by Hubert Znajomski and received 2334 votes.
+He received 2334 votes.